embercoat/sickbeard/readme.md

 Sick Beard
 =====
-**This is mirror of the latests Sickbeard TPB version.
-Pleas feel free to fork to continue development or submit pull requests.** */SmoiZ*
+**This is a mirror of the latest Sickbeard TPB version.
+Please feel free to fork to continue development or submit pull requests.** */SmoiZ*

 *SickBeard TPB  is currently an alpha release.
 There may be severe bugs in it and at any given time it may not work at all.*